new

 unknown, except for an estate auction in The Netherlands.

-This last picture is only informative to show a rather similar wusear we found
+last picture is only informative to show a rather similar wusear we found

 on the internet,